-Now that you’ve learnt how to set goals and made a list of your own business goals, you’ll need to create a clear process to achieve them.
+Now that you’ve learnt how to set goals and made a list of your own business goals, you’ll need to create a clear action plan to achieve them.
 Why?
-Processes break each goal down into smaller, more manageable steps.
-Here is what you should consider when you’re breaking down your goals into processes.
+Action plans break each goal down into smaller, more manageable steps.
+Here is what you should consider when you’re breaking down your goals into these action steps.

 We call it the ‘Who, what, when’ chart, and it’s really that simple.
 Simply determine who’s responsible for that step, what actions they’re required to complete, and when they need to complete it by.

 How to determine whether you’ve met your goals?